ims-opensolutions/space-frog-recruit-on-app/README.md

 * Excel file uploaded must contain exactly the required headers, which are:
 * Id, name, surname, mail, phone, age, salary, qualification.
-* All fields must be populates.
+* All fields must be populated.
 Otherwise, an error will be thrown.
 * Name, surname, phone and mail are unqiques.
 Otherwise, an error will be thrown.